dustinkredmond/dustinkredmond/README.md

 - A desktop client to easily create/modify web API routes in real time based on the Spark Java framework.
 Users of Express JS will love the familiarity this application provides. ([SparkFX](https://github.com/dustinkredmond/sparkfx#readme))
 - And countless other tools that don't yet merit public repos...

-I really love working in Java and JavaFX in my free time.
-I'm also proficient in C/C++, C#, JavaScript, and have just recently started learning Google's Go.
-I've always thought that multi-threading and concurrency in general should be able to be done cleaner, so expect to see more and more tools/projects written in GoLang.

 Please consider starring any of my repos that you find interesting.
 If you'd really like to help me out, consider sponsoring me on GitHub sponsors.
 I'm happy to provide advice or answer questions.
 My email address is on my GitHub profile, so please don't hesitate to shoot me a message.